tbuskey/tools/README.md

 * . setup-ocs.sh

 ## Result
+* move artifacts from ~/Download to current directory
 * extract info from artifacts
 * download & extract oc from OCP console
 * use oc to login to OCP